morwarid1/morwarid1.github.io/_posts/2021-02-07-Instacart.md

 -------------

-Challages | Solutions
+Challenges | Solutions
 ------------ | -------------
-I had hard time creating new variable | I used loc and aggregation
+I had a hard time creating a new variable | I used loc and aggregation

-Want to see something else added? <a href="https://github.com/poole/poole/issues/new">Open an issue.</a>